GRCDEV/ArduSim/help/setup.md

     https://frafabco@bitbucket.org/frafabco/ardusim.git

-Then, select the master branch, "Import all existing Eclipse projects after clone finishes", and leave all the remaining options untouched.
+Then, select the master branch, also "Import all existing Eclipse projects after clone finishes", and leave all the remaining options untouched.
 Please, take note where the repository is going to be cloned.

 Finally, change to the default perspective: *Window --> Perspective -->Open Perspective --> Java*.